enteromar/jamira_1/README.md

 # jamira
-A web based tool for Whole genome characterizatio
+A web based tool for whole genome characterization of Enterococcus spp.